 New Orleans BPW Celebrates Woman of the Year!

-The Honorable Judge Tracey Flemings-Davillier began her professional there much of her legal efforts were through volunteerism with the career in September 1994, as an attorney at Phelps Dunbar.
-While Pro Bono Project on various Juvenile Court matters, representing children who had been placed in the custody of the Department of Children and Family Services due to their abuse or neglect.
+The Honorable Judge Tracey Flemings-Davillier began her professional career through volunteerism in September 1994, as an attorney at Phelps Dunbar.
+While conducting Pro Bono projects on various Juvenile Court matters, representing children who had been placed in the custody of the Department of Children and Family Services due to their abuse or neglect.

 Judge Davillier was elected to the Orleans Parish Juvenile Court in February 2010.
 She served as co-chair of the Juvenile Detention Alternative Initiatives.
 During her tenure, Judge Davillier worked off the bench on various programs focusing on prevention, intervention, and rehabilitation of youth and on family-related services.

 Judge Flemings-Davallier was honored at a luncheon at Smiley's Restaurant during National Business Women's Week.